A Polish Book of Monsters: Reviews

 The book was reviewed by Łukasz Wodzyński for The Cosmopolitan Review.
-He commended it as "a modest but commendable attempt to introduce some of the most interesting samples of Polish fantasy and science fiction to English-speaking audiences".
+He called it as "a modest but commendable attempt to introduce some of the most interesting samples of Polish fantasy and science fiction to English-speaking audiences".
 Outside the odd choices in the translation of Sapkowski's story, he described Kandel's translation as solid.
 In conclusion, Wodzyński saw the volume as "certainly worth the time and effort", with only minor issues, although he noted that the volume name is somewhat misleading, as it calls itself an overview of contemporary Polish literature, yet published in 2010 it contains three stories that are a decade old, and two that are over two decades old.

-The quality of the translation has been praised as "superb" in the Polish-American polishnews.com portal, whose reviewer wrote that stories in the volume "show us that the line between good and evil, between human and monstrous, can be perilously thin", and concluded that "Fans of speculative fiction will enjoy the mix in this volume...
+The quality of the translation has been praised as "superb" in the Polish-American polishnews.com portal, whose reviewer wrote that stories in the volume "show us that the line between good and evil, between human and monstrous, can be perilously thin".
+The reviewer concluded that "Fans of speculative fiction will enjoy the mix in this volume...
 General readers as well as those interested in Polish and Slavic literature will find these "dark tales" strangely illuminating".

 Michael Little reviewed the book for The Polish Review.
 He noted that the work, which he praised as a "wonderful collection" with insights about our culture, literature and ourselves, serves to demonstrate to English readers that Polish science fiction is more than just Stanisław Lem.
-Katarzyna Zechenter from University College London who reviewed the book for Canadian Slavonic Papers wrote that the stories presented here follow in the tradition of Stanisław Lem.
+Katarzyna Zechenter from University College London, who reviewed the book for Canadian Slavonic Papers, wrote that the stories presented here follow in the tradition of Stanisław Lem.
 She classifies the works in the volume as mostly science fiction, containing some expected elements of Polish and Slavic folklore, and echoing Little, she wrote that it offers "a fascinating glimpse into the realm of Polish science fiction beyond the works of Lem".